 Browse the details of any of the undergraduate programs listed below.

-After clicking on the program title for each major, you can also view sample 4-year class schedules for each program by clicking "view sample plan" in the right margin.
+From the detail pages, you can also view sample 4-year class schedules for each program by clicking "view sample plan" in the right margin.

 - Bachelor of Arts in Art

 - Bachelor of Fine Arts in Art Education

 - Bachelor of Fine Arts in Graphic Design